Show All Answers

 Public places are generally free for all residents and non-residents, but municipalities can charge extra fees for non-residents to use amenities.
 For example, if a Chestermere resident would like to get a pass to the Calgary Public Library, they would be required to pay $112 membership fee (whereas it is free for Calgary residents).

 The City cannot prohibit non-residents from using the beach as Alberta does not allow discrimination between residents and non-residents being permitted in public places.
-However, by passing Bylaw 026-20 on July 28, the City can now recover some of the costs associated with the activities at the beach by charging a fee for non-residents.
+However, by passing Bylaw #006-21, Temporary Beaches and Recreational Areas Near Water Bylaw, the City can recover some of the costs associated with the activities at the beach by charging a fee for non-residents.
 This is done under the authority of the Municipal Government Act and the City has the right to regulate activities on Chestermere Lake under the agreement with the Western Irrigation District.